Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Background

 \subsubsection{Full-Text Search (\fts)}

 {\fts} is a foundational lexical retrieval technology that has evolved through decades of optimization.
 Its development progressed from early Boolean models, which offered efficient filtering but lacked relevance scoring \cite{Radecki88,PohlMZ12,HristidisHI10}, to statistical weighting schemes like TF-IDF that introduced the concept of term importance \cite{AmatiR02,PaulsenGD23,Paik13}.
-This formed the basis for modern probabilistic models, with the Okapi BM25 (Best Matching 25) algorithm now serving as the de-facto standard for relevance ranking in most production systems \cite{TrotmanPB14,RobertsonWJHG94,HadjieleftheriouKS09,TrotmanK11}.
-BM25 enhances earlier frameworks by incorporating two key heuristics: non-linear term frequency saturation, which prevents overly frequent terms from disproportionately dominating the relevance score, and document length normalization, which adjusts scores to account for varying document sizes.
+This formed the basis for modern probabilistic models, with the Okapi BM25 (Best Matching 25) algorithm now the de-facto standard for relevance ranking in production systems \cite{TrotmanPB14,RobertsonWJHG94,HadjieleftheriouKS09,TrotmanK11}, such as Elasticsearch~\cite{elasticsearch} and OpenSearch~\cite{opensearch}.
+BM25 enhances earlier frameworks by incorporating two key heuristics: non-linear term frequency saturation, which prevents overly frequent terms from dominating the relevance score, and document length normalization, which adjusts scores for varying document sizes.
 Given a query $Q$ and a document $D$, the BM25 score is calculated as:

 where $f(q_i, D)$ is the term frequency of query term $q_i$ in document $D$, $len(D)$ is the document length, and $avgdl$ is the average document length.
 The parameters $k_1$ and $b$ control term frequency saturation and length normalization, respectively.
-A higher score indicates greater estimated relevance.
-The behavior of {\fts} is rooted in its reliance on these exact term statistics.
-As illustrated in Figure \ref{fig:retrieval method example} (top left), for a query like ``\textsf{red sports shoes}'', {\fts} excels at precise phrase matching, retrieving documents that contain those exact keywords.
-This precision is a key strength.
-However, this reliance on exact terms also reveals its primary limitation: a lack of semantic understanding.
-It will consequently fail to retrieve a relevant document that uses the synonym ``\textsf{sneakers}'' instead of ``\textsf{shoes}''.
+A higher score indicates greater relevance.
+This reliance on exact term statistics defines {\fts} behavior.
+As illustrated in Figure \ref{fig:retrieval method example} (top left), for a query like ``\textsf{red sports shoes}'', {\fts} excels at precise phrase matching.
+This precision is a key strength, but the reliance on exact terms also reveals its primary limitation: a lack of semantic understanding, causing it to fail on synonyms like ``\textsf{sneakers}'' for ``\textsf{shoes}''.